DamienRobert/powersave/README.md

 To put everything into udev rules (so that the powersave config is always enabled), see <https://github.com/vodik/powersave/> or the `edge` branch of
 <https://github.com/Unia/Powersave>.

+## Copyright

+Copyright © 2014 Damien Robert

+MIT License.
+See {file:COPYING} for more details.